Surf lifesaving: Life saving today

 Surf lifesaving in Australia is well-developed as both a voluntary lifesaver service and as a competitive sport.
-There are 314 surf lifesaving clubs in Australia that collectively patrol over 400 beaches.
-In the 2003–2004 season there were 24,968 active members (those who are rostered to patrol regularly), of which approximately 40% are women.
-In the 2003-2004 patrol season, lifesavers performed 9,044 rescues, provided emergency care to 26,739 patients, and undertook 171,965 preventive actions.
+There are 314 surf lifesaving clubs in Australia that collectively patrol over 600 beaches.
+During the 2024/25 season, Surf Life Saving Australia reported 207,962 members nationwide, consisting of approximately 52.5% male members, 47.5% female members, and less than 0.1% non-binary members.
+According to the 2025 National Coastal Safety Report released by Surf Life Saving Australia, 154 coastal drowning deaths were recorded in Australia during the previous year, the highest number recorded to date.
+Surf lifesaving services carried out more than 2.19 million preventative actions and performed over 8,200 rescues during the patrol season.
+The report also estimated that surf lifesavers and lifeguards prevented at least an additional 1,500 coastal drowning deaths through their interventions.

 Surf life savers provide important surf rescue services on beaches in Australia on weekends and public holidays throughout the patrol season on a volunteer basis.
 In New South Wales the season coincides with the beginning of the September school holidays and finishes on ANZAC Day.
 They also provide year-round on-call volunteer rescue services in most areas known as Support Services.

 Lifesavers are distinguished in Australia from paid lifeguards which are generally employed by the relevant Local Government authority and patrol the beach throughout the year.
 Lifeguards also patrol lakes, pools, and other aquatic venues.
-Support Services also operate to augment the patrols on the beach by providing surveillance away from the flag areas and emergency back-up when required.
+Support Services also support the beach patrols by providing surveillance away from the flag areas and emergency backup when required.